madetech/handbook/guides/line-management/probation.md

 ## Finishing probation

 Make a recommendation on behalf of your direct report to your 'Head of'.
-This would usually be by email and copy the people team in.
+This is done through Hibob.

+Actioning a probation through Hibob.
+This is done via your direct reports profile > Actions > Employee Updates > Probation.

+You’ll have the space to add in all feedback gathered from you and your direct report, finishing this recommendation with either a “pass”, “Extend” or “Fail” decision before submitting.
+Once submitted, this will go straight to your 'Head of’ for approval.

 Highlight feedback from the team about them and a short summary of how they demonstrated meeting or exceeding their role expectations and our core values.
 Be sure to include balanced feedback that also includes areas for development or further focus and growth for your team member based on the feedback provided or that you have observed as line manager.

-Your 'Head of' will make the final decision on whether to pass, extend, or fail probation, informed by your feedback, and will confirm to the people team to finalise this.
-If the decision is a pass, the People team will then get in touch with your direct report and copy you in.
+*Your 'Head of' will make the final decision on whether to pass, extend, or fail probation, informed by your feedback*

 ### Passing probation

 Once your Head of has confirmed they agree with your recommendation to pass probation, congratulate them on passing probation.
-Confirm their new notice period (this will be in the email from the people team too).
+Confirm their new notice period (this will be reflected in your Hibob profile under the section, Work).
+The People team will action post-probation benefits.*

 Decide together how often to have one-to-ones from now on (we'd recommend a minimum of monthly).